-People from outside London who are interested in considering the Regional Training are encouraged to have an informal discussion with Jonathan Sperber, Regional Education Co-ordinator by telephone on 0131 664 8200 or by email; firstname.lastname@example.org
+People from outside London who are interested in considering the Regional Training are encouraged to have an informal discussion with Hannah Browne, Regional Education Co-ordinator.
+Please contact her via email on firstname.lastname@example.org.

 People with general enquiries about the regional or other training routes can contact the Education Officer, Ms Amanda Menezes on 0207 563 5015.